For many people, the winter blues hit sometime right after the holidays, when the bustle of the season is over, and winter sets in.

 You’ll also enjoy being outside, smelling the fresh air, watching the clouds roll by peppered by birds, and taking in the rest of nature.
 What’s more, when you’re in your hot tub, you’re getting a great massage in the cocoon of your warm hot tub.
 Your muscles will relax, your circulation will improve, and you’ll start to feel better.

-When it comes to feeling better in the winter, a hot tub is great because there’s no reason not to use it in the winter.
+When it comes to beating winter depression, a hot tub is a great tool.
+So, there’s no reason not to use it in the winter.
 Cold weather isn’t a reason to stay away.
 In fact, it’s even more exhilarating to soak in your spa in the winter.

 Not only is it cozy and warm, but you’ll relax almost instantly.
 It’s great exposure to natural light which helps you if you have SAD.
 You can start your day in your hot tub, sipping coffee and watching the sun rise.
 Then, you can finish your day with a relaxing soak with loved ones.